How to Become a Notary Public in California How to Become a Notary Public in California

 Why Get a Surety Bond?

-A $15,000 surety bond from an authorized company is state law.
+A $15,000 surety bond from an authorized company is required by state law.
 It compensates anyone harmed if you don’t fulfill your Notary duties properly.
 You’re responsible for repaying the surety for any claims made against the bond, including legal defenses.

 Should I Get Errors and Omissions Insurance?